psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 solution changes much more slowly (due to the negative coefficient on $y$).
 This can make it difficult to solve numerically using standard methods, as the step size must be very small to capture the fast changes accurately (as in for $t
 \ll 1$).

-If we return to our general equation for the network (Equation \ref{eq:general}) we can appoximate the time derivative by a finite difference
+If we return to our general equation for the network (Equation \ref{eq:general}) we can approximate the time derivative by a finite difference

 \begin{equation}
 \mathbf{\dot{y}\_n} =  \frac{\mathbf{y_{n+1}} - \mathbf{y_n}}{h} =